tanishkushwaha/case-rush/README.md

 Paste your reward image files in those sub directories based on their corresponding tiers and restart the application.

+> For reference, an `example-rewards.zip` file is included in the repository.

 ### Import & Export Data (Player Progress)

 #### Export